olebole/irafdoc/doc/kpnoslit.response.rst

   The cursor keys and colon commands are used to change the values of the fitting parameters, delete points, and window and expand the graph.
-When the fitted function is satisfactory exit with a carriage return or <tt>'q'</tt> and the calibration image will be created.
+When the fitted function is satisfactory exit with a carriage return or <span style="font-family: monospace;">'q'</span> and the calibration image will be created.
 Changes in the fitted parameters are remembered from image to image within the task but not outside the task.
   </p>